HongyuZhu-s/MS-Mix/README.md

 </p>

 <div align="left">
 Although Mixup-based augmentation improves generalization in unimodal tasks, its direct application to MSA introduces critical challenges: random mixing often amplifies label ambiguity and semantic inconsistency due to the lack of emotion-aware mixing mechanisms.
-To overcome these issues, we propose **MS-Mix**, an adaptive, emotion-sensitive augmentation framework that automatically optimizes sample mixing in multimodal settings.
+To overcome these issues, we propose MS-Mix, an adaptive, emotion-sensitive augmentation framework that automatically optimizes sample mixing in multimodal settings.

 ## 1. Installation